pvarentsov/powtcp/README.md

 The server and client communicate using an internal messaging protocol.
 Each message ends with the `\n` character.
 It's used to separeate messages from each other.

 A message consists of a command and a payload.
 They are separated by the `:` character.
 The payload can be any string without `\n` character.
-It's not very convenient, but there are no conflicts related to the `\n` character in this project.
+It's not very convenient in real life, but there are no conflicts related to the `\n` character in this project.

 ### Makefile